Glossary of Finance Terms

 Incentive Management

-Incentive management involves strategically designing, implementing, and administering programs to motivate employees to achieve specific organizational goals and objectives.
-The primary goal of incentive management is to align the interests of employees with those of the organization, thereby enhancing productivity, performance, and overall job satisfaction.
+Incentive management involves strategically designing, implementing, and administering programs to motivate employees to achieve specific organizational goals.

 Last Twelve Months (LTM)